Investing Strategy Research

 Net Income or Net Loss

 Do not buy an unprofitable company.
-If this number is positive, it tells you how much the company made after covering its operating costs.
+If this number is positive, it indicates how much the company earned after covering its operating costs.
 If this number is negative, it tells you how much money the company lost after covering its operating costs.

 • Criteria: Higher is better